 In 1975 a new Wildlife Act, which introduced a new era in legislation for wildlife conservation in Victoria, was passed by the Victorian Parliament.
-All vertebrate animals (except fish and humans), and thus not only birds and mammals but all types of reptiles now come within the scope of the legislation, which is sufficiently flexible to allow appropriate regulations to be promulgated quickly to adapt to any new situations.
-The research and management roles of the Division are now recognised by legislation and this also reflects the contemporary approach to wildlife conservation.
+All vertebrate animals (except fish and humans), and thus not only birds and mammals but all types of reptiles now lie within the scope of the legislation, which is sufficiently flexible to allow appropriate regulations to be promulgated quickly to adapt to any new situations.
+The research and management roles of the Division are now recognised by legislation, reflecting the contemporary approach to wildlife conservation.

-The Division restructured its wildlife operations in mid-1975 by dividing responsibility for wildlife between the Wildlife Research Section and Wildlife Management Section.
+The Division restructured its wildlife operations in mid-1975 by dividing responsibility for wildlife between the Wildlife Research Section and the Wildlife Management Section.
 All wildlife research, including game research, is now carried out by the one group, while all technical and administrative management functions are carried out by the management team.

-The functions of the Wildlife Management Section include conservation of wildlife throughout Victoria as well as responsibility for State Wildlife Reserves and other habitat management projects, often in collaboration with other government and private organisations.
-It also acts as consultants to government and private bodies on wildlife habitat and other wildlife management matters; applies game management principles to the proper use of recognised game birds and mammals in Victoria; assesses the possible detrimental effects of wildlife on agriculture, forestry, etc., and recommends measures to alleviate any damage; and co-ordinates the issue of all permits and licences to collect, trap, or otherwise utilise wildlife in Victoria.
+The functions of the Wildlife Management Section include the conservation of wildlife throughout Victoria as well as responsibility for State Wildlife Reserves and other habitat management projects, often in collaboration with other government and private organisations.
+It also acts as a consultant to government and private bodies on wildlife habitat and other wildlife management matters; applies game management principles to the proper use of recognised game birds and mammals in Victoria; assesses the possible detrimental effects of wildlife on agriculture, forestry, etc., and recommends measures to alleviate any damage; and co-ordinates the issue of all permits and licences to collect, trap, or otherwise utilise wildlife in Victoria.
 The Section also organises the activities of private zoos, wildlife parks, game bird farms, and deer farms, all of which are developing rapidly in Victoria.

 The Division is continuing to establish and consolidate State Wildlife Reserves throughout Victoria, both by purchasing freehold land and by reserving public land on the recommendation of the Land Conservation Council.
-The 41 Reserves now in existence have a total area of 56,700 hectares, and the Land Conservation Council has recommended that another 16 Reserves, having a total area of nearly 12,000 hectares, be established.
+The 53 State Wildlife Reserves now in existence encompass a total area of 63,450 hectares.

 As one of its major responsibilities, the Division is continually reviewing the appropriateness of open seasons for game species.
-In collaboration with New South Wales, South Australia, the Australian Capital Territory, and the Commonwealth Scientific and Industrial Research Organization, the timing of the open season for wild duck in south-eastern Australia has been investigated since 1972.
-As a result the opening of the 1975 season was delayed until mid-March, and the new situation is now being examined in the same way.
+In conjunction with New South Wales, South Australia, the Australian Capital Territory, and the Common-wealth Scientific and Industrial Research Organization, the timing of the open season for wild duck in south-eastern Australia has been investigated since 1972.
+As a result the opening of the 1975 and 1976 seasons was delayed until mid-March, and the new situation is now being examined in the same way.